Grant access to Settings

 Create a policy via REST API

-This procedure uses the REST API to do the same things we did in Create a policy via Dynatrace web UI.
+This procedure uses the REST API to perform the same tasks we did in Create a policy via Dynatrace web UI.

 To create a policy using the API, we will use the /repo/{level-type}/{level-id}/policies endpoint and use a POST method to add a policy.